 The history of our nation and our allies over that same century is marked by a willingness, even a commitment to liberating people of other nations from these murderous ideologies and the tyrants who wield them.
 This has meant the twentieth was a century characterized by wars.

 Looking back on the devastation and horror left by these wars, it is easy to imagine that an absence of war would have been preferable.
 However, that false and facile assertion would overlook the virtue of justice, which is rooted and revealed in human dignity, and ordered toward human thriving.
 A person, program, or practice that degrades or destroys human life is vicious, and people are bound to oppose it by the moral purpose that undergirds their dignity and ratifies their freedom.
-This opposition can take the form or war.
+This opposition can take the form of war.

 This is not to go so far as to embrace unqualified the nostalgic distinction applied to World War II as “the (last) good war.”
 Everybody can agree National Socialism was evil, though we lack a similar catchphrase to explain the fight against Japan.
 But the United States and her allies in that mortal struggle were fighting a true just war.
 Sadly, even this did not excuse the men and women who served and sacrificed from the moral peril of all who fight even, and especially, for a good and just cause.